sravani-gadey/cdp-trial-patterns/opendatalakehouse/03_predict.md

     ![CDV_project_click.png](images/CDV_project_click.png)

-3. On the Overview page, you can preview the materials that were created as part of deploying the AMP.
+3. On the **Overview** page, you can preview the materials that were created as part of deploying the AMP.

     - AMPs are ML projects that provide reference examples to solving common problems in the machine learning field.
 More than simplified quickstarts or tutorials, AMPs are fully developed expert solutions that demonstrate how to fully use the power of CML.
 AMPs can be an excellent way to get started as they show you how to solve problems similar to your business use cases.

     ![AMP_overview_page.png](images/AMP_overview_page.png)

-    - On the initial view into the `Canceled Flight Prediction` AMP Overview page, you will see the status bar which is a recap of what you executed in [03_visualize Lab 2](03_visualize.md#lab-2-configure-and-deploy-canceled-flight-prediction-amp)
+    - On the initial view into the `Canceled Flight Prediction` AMP Overview page, you will see the status bar which is a recap of what you executed in the [Prerequisites Lab](00_prereqs.md)

     ![AMP_status_banner.png](images/AMP_status_banner.png)

-    As you scroll down the right side of the screen, notice the following AMP component deployments:
+    As you scroll down the page, notice the following AMP component deployments:

     - `Models`